telecoda/go-saic/README.md

 ###Step three: Thumbnail image colour analysis
 This is run as part of the thumbnailing process.

-This step will analyse the thumbails that have been produced and create and calculate the most prominent colour in the image.
+This step will analyse the thumbails that have been produced and calculate the most prominent colour in the image.
+Thumbnail details will be stored in the image DB.

 ###Step four: Creation of a photo mosaic (-m)
 * Prerequisites:- needs "discovery" & "thumbnail" to have run.